 In today's digital age, the threat landscape is as diverse as it is dangerous.
 Cyber attacks come in many forms, each with its own mechanisms and targets.
 Understanding these threats is the first step toward effective defense.
-Here's an in-depth look at the various types of cyber attacks threatening our digital world.
+Here's an in-depth look at the most common cyber attacks threatening our digital world, grouped by how they operate, along with how to defend against each one.

 A virus is a type of malicious code or program written to alter the way a computer operates and is designed to spread from one computer to another.
 A virus operates by inserting or attaching itself to a legitimate program or document that supports macros to execute its code.
 In the process, it can cause unexpected or damaging effects, such as harming the system software by corrupting or destroying data.